mvandorp/server-addons/README.md

 **Contents**:
  - match_vote.smx (missing dependency of ProMod)
- - bequiet.smx (plugin by Sir that silences common commands)
+ - bequiet.smx (plugin by Sir that silences ! trigger commands)
+ - readyup.smx (Modification of readyup by Sir)
  - TickrateFixes.smx (plugin by Sir that fixes some of the issues caused by higher tickrates)
  - sharedplugins.cfg (loads plugins that should always be enabled)
  - matchmodes.txt (matchmodes config for the match_vote plugin)